garrows/noleg-stack/README.md

 sudo node /var/www/current/www/app.js
 sudo node /var/www/current/blog/index.js
 ```
 Then go to http://example.com:3000 and http://example.com:2368.
-Dont worry about the ports, we will get them fixed soon.
+Don't worry about the ports, we will get them fixed soon.
 Once you are done, terminate those node processes.

 The git hook will also look for the upstart processes node-www and node-blog and restart them if needed.
 We create them in the next step so it won't do anything right now.